 Agriculture Club

 The AG Club’s primary objectives are to encourage leadership and fellowship among students with an interest in agriculture.
-The Highland AG Club participates in state and national post-secondary agriculture competitions, promote the agriculture industry within the Highland community, attend several agriculture related conferences and exhibition, as well as provide community outreach to local agriculturally-oriented youth groups such as FFA.
+The Highland AG Club participates in state and national post-secondary agriculture competitions, promotes the agriculture industry within the Highland community, attends several agriculture-related conferences and exhibitions, as well as provide community outreach to local agriculturally-oriented youth groups such as FFA.

 Justin Ebert: 815.599.3507, justin.ebert@highland.edu